love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/signals/pages/debounced-signal/index.md

-`debouncedSignal` creates a signal that updates its value only after a specified delay has passed since the last change in the source signal.
-This is useful for handling rapid updates like search inputs or window resizing.
+`debouncedSignal` creates a read-only signal that delays updates until the source signal stops changing for a specified duration.
+Ideal for search inputs, form validation, and window resize handling.

 ## Usage

-Use `debouncedSignal` when you want to delay reactions to a signal's changes until the changes have settled.
+Use `debouncedSignal` to wait for rapid changes to settle before reacting.

 {{ NgDocActions.demo("DebouncedSignalDemoComponent", { container: true }) }}